embedly/embedly-docs/faq.rst

 Can I keep my existing plan?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Yes, if you are currently on a Free, Starter, Basic, Core, or Plus plan you have the option to keep your plan.
+There will no changes to the pricing or usage.
 You will however not be able to move up or down to a different plan.

 What happens when I add a new product?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^